Wattsy2020/repost-detector/README.md

    Most of these are self explanatory but here are some pointers:

       * To fill out the reddit settings you'll need to make a bot account, then follow [these](http://pythonforengineers.com/build-a-reddit-bot-part-1/) instructions to fill out the client_id and client_secret variables, finally name the user_agent whatever you want.
+      * update_hour needs to be set to the lowest traffic time otherwise it'll miss some popular posts
       * The only change you could make to min_similarity is to increase it a bit, it definetely shouldn't go any lower
       * If you're setting this up for a really large subreddit (bigger then prequelmemes) change colour_bins to \[10, 12, 10\]
       * Leave the line at the bottom of the message in so I can get feedback on the bot